In the search for the best smart drugs on the market, many nootropics users are constantly comparing new options, with older options.

 The results are a state of hypervigilance even when we would otherwise be tired.
 It allows us to work longer amounts of time, getting more done.

-Just like Ritalin, there are actually 2 forms of modafinil (enantiomers).
-These are R-modafinil, and S-modafinil.
+Just like Ritalin, there are two forms of modafinil (enantiomers).

 There are a number of different forms of modafinil, including brand name and generic versions of the drug.